hugo-sebastiao/hugo-sebastiao.github.io/index.md

 <h2 id="contact">Contact</h2>

-If you are building or upgrading a scientific instrument, automating an experimental workflow, or need more reliable research software, send me a short description of your setup, workflow bottleneck, or integration problem.
+If you need help with instrument control, device integration, workflow automation, or research software that has become difficult to maintain, send me a short description of your setup and the problem.

+I take on short consulting engagements, targeted software improvements, and end-to-end development of custom research tools.

+Typical starting points:
+- integrating a new hardware component into an existing system
+- automating a repetitive experimental workflow
+- improving the reliability of research software
+- building a custom control, acquisition, or analysis tool

 LinkedIn: [linkedin.com/in/hugo-mvs-sebastiao](https://www.linkedin.com/in/hugo-mvs-sebastiao)